Management's Absence Creates SMS Adoption Challenges

 Aviation SMS will continue to financially rob your company until managers realize that an SMS requires teamwork!
 Teamwork starts from the top!

-For example, safety managers commonly draft safety policies and procedures without inputs from other departmental managers.
-In more cases than I'm comfortable to report, safety managers manipulate/manage/accept hazards beyond their authority and responsibility.
+For example, safety managers commonly draft safety policies and procedures without input from other departmental managers.
+In more cases than I'm comfortable to reporting, safety managers manipulate/manage/accept hazards beyond their authority and responsibility.
 This incorrect behavior must change as SMS implementations mature and regulatory oversight becomes more effective.

 I'm not saying that safety managers should never be the sole editor/creator of safety policies and hazard registers.
 In a high percentage of cases, these tasks would never be completed should the organization rely upon apathetic department managers with no interest or experience in aviation SMS initiatives.